Introduction to Ecogifts

 - Recipients ensure that the land's biodiversity and environmental heritage are conserved in perpetuity.

-Since 1995, hundreds of Canadians have donated more than five hundred Ecogifts valued at over $160 million.
+Since 1995, hundreds of Canadians have donated more than 1700 Ecogifts valued at over $1Billion.

 The Ecological Gifts Program is the only national tax incentive program that provides incentives to encourage the donation of ecologically sensitive lands and certain interests in those lands to environmental charities working in land conservation.